Schindler's List: Development

 Poldek Pfefferberg, one of the Schindlerjuden, made it his life's mission to tell the story of his savior.
-Pfefferberg attempted to produce a biopic of Oskar Schindler with Metro-Goldwyn-Mayer (MGM) in 1963, with Howard Koch writing, but the deal fell through.
+Pfefferberg attempted to produce a biographical film of Oskar Schindler with Metro-Goldwyn-Mayer (MGM) in 1963, with Howard Koch writing, but the deal fell through.
 In 1982, Thomas Keneally published his historical novel Schindler's Ark, which he wrote after a chance meeting with Pfefferberg in Los Angeles in 1980.
 MCA president Sid Sheinberg sent director Steven Spielberg a New York Times review of the book.
 Spielberg, astounded by Schindler's story, jokingly asked if it was true.
 "I was drawn to it because of the paradoxical nature of the character," he said.
 "What would drive a man like this to suddenly take everything he had earned and put it all in the service of saving these lives?"
 Spielberg expressed enough interest for Universal Pictures to buy the rights to the novel.
 At their first meeting in spring 1983, he told Pfefferberg he would start filming in ten years.
 In the end credits of the film, Pfefferberg is credited as a consultant under the name Leopold Page.

-Spielberg was unsure if he was mature enough to make a film about the Holocaust, and the project remained "on [his] guilty conscience".
+Spielberg was unsure if he was mature enough to make a film about the Holocaust, and the project remained "on [his] guilty conscience."
 Spielberg tried to pass the project to director Roman Polanski, but he refused Spielberg's offer.
 Polanski's mother was killed at Auschwitz, and he had lived in and survived the Kraków Ghetto.
 Polanski eventually directed his own Holocaust drama The Pianist (2002).
 Spielberg also offered the film to Sydney Pollack and Martin Scorsese, who was attached to direct Schindler's List in 1988.
 However, Spielberg was unsure of letting Scorsese direct the film, as "I'd given away a chance to do something for my children and family about the Holocaust."
 Spielberg offered him the chance to direct the 1991 remake of Cape Fear instead.
+Scorsese would later admit in an interview that while he believed his version of the film might've been good, he had no regrets passing it to Spielberg stating that "it would not have been the hit that it became."
 Billy Wilder expressed an interest in directing the film as a memorial to his family, most of whom were murdered in the Holocaust.
 Brian De Palma also refused an offer to direct.